dilshadraihan/dilshadraihan.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer for IEEE Transactions on Signal Processing, Multidimensional Systems and Signal Pro- cessing, ASME Journal of Dynamic Systems, Measurement and Control, IEEE Access, Signal Pro- cessing (Elsevier), Journal of Franklin Institute and International conference on Information Fusion.
+* Reviewer for IEEE Transactions on Signal Processing, Multidimensional Systems and Signal Pro- cessing, ASME Journal of Dynamic Systems, Measurement and Control, IEEE Access, Signal Processing (Elsevier), Journal of Franklin Institute and International conference on Information Fusion.